 BYZANTINE PUBLICATIONS BY AUSTRALIAN AND NEW ZEALAND SCHOLARS

-As of November 2016, Brill will publish and distribute the series in both print and electronic formats.
+As of November 2016, Brill are publishing and distributing the series in both print and electronic formats.

 Copies of each published volume may be ordered online, including back issues.
 AABS members will be eligible for a 25% discount upon proof of current financial membership.

 The individual volumes are now becoming available at http://www.brill.com/products/series/byzantina-australiensia.
 See the web site for prices and availability.

 VOLUMES PUBLISHED: ALL VOLUMES ARE CURRENTLY IN PRINT UNLESS NOTED OTHERWISE

 Vol. 21 Byzantine Culture in Translation, ed.
 Amelia Brown and Bronwen Neil, 2017.

 Vol. 20 Byzantium, Its Neighbours and Its Cultures, ed.
 Danijel Dzino and Ken Parry, Brisbane 2014.